Home

 • complete and close all reports or documents

-• generate final project reports for your own organization, the customer, other stakeholders
+• generate final project reports for your organization, the customer, other stakeholders

-• call for feedback of team members, your control board, the customer, and other stakeholders
+• call for feedback from team members, your control board, the customer, and other stakeholders

 • carry out a lessons learned workshop, including a final risk assessment